Student Affiliate Activities

 Student composers are encouraged to enter solo or ensemble compositions.
 Entrants must have passed the appropriate state graded theory test.
 Compositions may be entered in any of the ten divisions, which are based on school grade.
 Cash awards are given to 1st, 2nd, and 3rd place winners at the Original Composition Recital at the state convention.
 Winners are encouraged to enter their composition in the MTNA Composition Contest.
 Local deadlines may vary.

 With the exception of collegiate contestants, participants in the performance contests must have passed the appropriate state theory test.
 Contest categories include orchestral instruments and classical guitar (solo and concerto), organ solo, piano (solo and concerto), and vocal solo.
 All categories include divisions for grades 9-10, 11-12 and collegiate.
 Orchestral instruments and piano include grades 7-8 as well.
-Participants compete locally and proceed to state semi-final competitions.
-Local competition dates vary.
-State competitions are held at the convention in June.
+Participants compete at the local level and the winners then compete at the regional level.
+Students are selected at the regional level to participate in semi-finals which are held each year at the June TMTA Convention.

-This activity is designed to promote excellence in music research and publications.
+The publication contest is designed to promote excellence in music research and publications.
 Participants may be in grades 1 -12 or be enrolled in college.
 Topics are listed here and are included in the Student Affiliate Handbook.
-Winners will receive cash awards and winning articles will be published on the website.
+The Video Contest was created to encourage students to express their enthusiasm for music through the means of media.
+A specific topic is given and students design a video based on the given topic.
+The categories for the Video Contest are grades 4-8 and grades 9-12.
+Winners in both publication and video contests receive cash awards and the winning videos are posted online.

 The theory program is designed for music students in grades 1-12.
 Students must be current Student Affiliate members.
 Tests are administered by local associations in a formal classroom atmosphere.
 Students who make a score of 90 or higher will receive a medal.
 Additional awards given to graduating high school seniors include the Mansfield Gold Medal Theory Award for students who have earned medals every year in grades 4-12; the Loving Gold Medal Theory Award for students who earned twelve gold medals; a Twelve-Year Plaque for seniors who earned medals every year for twelve years; a Twelve-Year Participation Certificate for passing twelve grade levels; and a Six-Year Award for medalists in the Instrumental or Vocal tests.